ALBERTA

 The restored Hudson's Bay Company Stables - Ortona Armoury (1914 - 1924) is located at 9722 102nd Street NW.
 In 1939 it became a Naval Reserve training centre, and in 1965 it became a provincial militia armoury.
 FORT WIKI

-The North West Mounted Police established barracks here or nearby after 1874, in use through at least the 1880's.
+The North West Mounted Police established barracks here or nearby after 1874, in use through the 1880's, possibly longer.

 Fort Augustus